JustTotallyMe/ADBSrv/README.md

 </button4>

 After these steps, you should be good to go.
-Let me know if something is unclear of if you struggling to get this project/service running.
+Let me know if something is unclear or if you struggling to get this project/service running.